MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/libraries/vue.md

 export default {
   name: "Foo",

-  data() {
+  // A function returning a dictionary. data() {
     return {
       foo: "Foo",
       bar: "",
   },

+  // An attribute returning a dictionary of functions.
   methods: {
     submit: function () {
       this.bar = this.foo.toUpperCase();